Algorithmic strategies

-Based on the latest data, half of the trading volume of US stocks on the stock exchange is accounted for by algorithmic trading.
+According to recent data, algorithmic trading accounts for half of the trading volume of US stocks on the stock exchange.

-Today, thanks to algorithms, millions of transactions are made on the stock exchange and forex market using ready-made algorithms that can completely replace a person.
+Today, thanks to algorithms, millions of trades are executed on the stock exchange and forex market using ready-made algorithms that can completely replace human traders.

 This development of stock exchanges and communications gradually paved the way for algorithmic trading, as more and more traders abandoned traditional floor trading in favor of remote office work.